pyeventsourcing/eventsourcing/README.md

 Next, define a factory method that can be used to create new entities.
-Rather than directly constructing the entity object instance and "saving" it, the factory method firstly instantiates a 'Created' domain event, and then calls the mutator to obtain an entity object.
-The factory method then publishes the event so that, for example, it might be saved into an event store by a persistence subscriber (see below).
-The factory method finishes by returning the the entity it has created to its caller.
+Rather than directly constructing the entity object instance and "saving" it, the factory method firstly creates a unique entity ID, it instantiates a 'Created' domain event with the initial entity attribute values, and then calls the entity class mutator to obtain an entity object.
+The factory method then publishes the domain event so that, for example, it might be saved into an event store by a persistence subscriber (see below).
+The factory method finishes by returning the new entity it has created to its caller.

 ```python
 from eventsourcing.domain.model.events import publish